laurenclark/next-strapi-tinaCMS/README.md

 ## CMS Setup

-- You need to create a .env file with the `STRAPI_URL=someurl.com?=orLocalhost:port` and put this in the Frontend directory
+- Create a .env file with the `STRAPI_URL=someurl.com?=orLocalhost:port` and put this in the Frontend directory
 - You need public permissions set so that Strapi can be queried by the client.
 Head to Roles & Permissions and check `count`, `find` and `findone` for all the the content types.
 - To be able to access preview/edit mode you need to be logged in, so create a user from the CMS and use those credentials.
+- Create an authorised user in order to log in and edit, you'll need all permissions for content-types and all permissions for Uploads (or you won't be able to upload images to the media library)

 Note: The DB is SQLlite and local so not in the repo, you'll need to add some dummy content to view.